semnijenhuis/3D-ArcGisProject/README.md

 > [!IMPORTANT]
-> This is an internship project conducted in partnership with Witteveen + Bos and for the academic institution Saxion University of Applied Sciences.
-It represents a collaborative effort between industry and academia to develop innovative solutions.
+> This is an internship project conducted in partnership with Witteveen + Bos and for Saxion University of Applied Sciences.

 # Analysis of Needs
 ## Introduction